ShortlyMAB/laravel-comment/README.md

 ``` bash
 $ composer require actuallymab/laravel-comment
 ```
-Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

 If you don't use auto-discovery, or using Laravel version < 5.5 Add service provider to your app.php file